canmet-energy/btap_batch/README.md

 Some examples of items it will not cost are:
 * Internal walls, doors, toilets, structural beams, furniture, etc.

-For costing, BTAP uses the National Energy Board Utility [rates](resources/ceb_fuel_end_use_prices.csv).
-These are averaged costs per GJ and do not have block or tiered surcharges.
-Equipment and materials costing requires a licence for RSMeans.
-Please contact RSMeans for a licence if you wish to use their data.
-We are currently using RSMean 2020 data in btap.

 ## Interface
 BTAP Batch has a command line interface.
 You can use the (help) -h switch to reveal all the commands.
 Here is an example of the help output.